 Real estate licensees aren’t required to do a professional building inspection for your listings.
-But you do have a responsibility to do a ‘visual inspection’.
+But your state (for example, California) may require you to do a ‘visual inspection’.
 Here are some tips to help you fulfill these requirements and minimize your chances of a lawsuit.

 What is a Visual Inspection?